 Equipment is critical when it comes to whitewater

 Far too many rafters get by using outdated and overused equipment.
-Each piece of equipment at our company is tested and checked at the beginning of each season to ensure that everything works as it should, as if it were new.
+Each piece of white water rafting equipment at our company is tested and checked at the beginning of each season to ensure that everything works as it should, as if it were new.
 Furthermore, if we ever get the chance to try out a new piece of equipment that accomplishes the same tasks as the old one even slightly better, we adapt our strategies and protocols to the product and liquidate the old product.
-There is not one piece of equipment in our company that does not meet or exceed industry standards.
+Our river rafting equipment in our company meets or exceeds industry standards.
 We should know, as we got our start in the multi-day rafting industry, where equipment is subjected to incredible abuse and is relied upon days away from help.

 Triad's sales staff travels to the International Sportsmans Exposition, the Fred Hall Outdoor Show, and the O'Laughlin Sportsman Shows, and the American Outdoor Association conferences each year to scout new gear.
 Each year we see new prototypes, ideas, and twists on relied upon concepts.
 Of these concepts some are chosen and tried during our training season, where guides can put them to the test.
 There is no denying the fact that some of these incredible inventions fall flat on their face when subjected to the extreme tolerances that we demand.
 Many times each year we retire a piece of equipment for not meeting our expectations.

 Rafts, Oars, Paddles, Rescue Ropes, Static Ropes, Pulleys, Carabiners, Life Jackets, Whistles, Personal Gear, Helmets, Wetsuits, Inflatable and Hardshell Kayaks, and even pumps can influence the level of safety on a trip.
-We are required by our conscience and by the demands of our clientele that we meet these demands by purchasing top quality equipment.
+We are required by our conscience and by the demands of our clientele that we meet these demands by purchasing top-quality white water rafting equipment.
 At times this means we must run smaller rafts, lighter paddles, and overpriced new model equipment; this is part of our company, and we just do it.